ellmetha/ansible-do-django/README.rst

 This Ansible role allows to setup a Django project using some opiniated mechanisms and tools (eg. regarding the way to use env-specific settings, etc).
-Django projects provisioned using this role will be served using Nginx and uWSGI.
+Django projects provisioned using this role will be served using Nginx and Uvicorn (ASGI).

 Requirements
 ============